EINDEX/logseq-memos-sync/readme.md

 ## How to use

-1. Open plugin setting, setting up openAPI
+1. Open plugin setting, setting up Memos openAPI

-2. Open command panel
+### Manually Sync
+1. Open Logseq command panel, Win `Ctrl + Shift + P` or macOS `Command + Shift + P`.
-3. Search for Sync Memos
+2. Search for Sync Memos
-4. Run it
+3. Run it

+### Automatic Sync
+1. Open plugin setting and checked `autoSync` field.

 ## Limit

 - Only sync last 1000 memos.
 - if memo exist, cannot update the content.
 We don't want to break your content.
-- Cannot sync content from logseq to memos.
-- Cannot send image and files to Memos.
+- Only can fetch/send text content(markdown part).

 ## ScreenShot